Roman Ritual: 1969 to present

 The second section of the Ritual, the Benedictionale, was also extensively revised and published in 1987 as De Benedictionibus.

 The Rite of Exorcism also underwent a series of revisions and was finally promulgated in 1999 as De exorcismis et supplicationibus quibusdam (Concerning Exorcisms and Certain Supplications).

 Contents

 The Rituale Romanum is divided into ten "titles" (tituli).
-All, except the first, are subdivided into chapters.
-The first being called “Ultimum, Gh.”
 In each title (except I and X), the first chapter gives the general rules for the sacrament or function, while the others give the exact ceremonies and prayers for various cases of administration.

+The text covers the sacraments of baptism, confirmation, eucharist, penance, anointing of the sick, matrimony, and priesthood.
+It also covers liturgy for the faithful departed, blessings (of special days, feasts, persons, animals, places, and things), processions, and exorcism.

 Other rituals

 The Ambrosian Rite has its own ritual (Rituale Ambrosianum, published by Giacomo Agnelli at the Archiepiscopal Press, Milan).

 In the Byzantine Rite, the contents of the ritual are contained in the Euchologion.

 The Armenians have a ritual book (Mashdotz) similar to the Roman Ritual.

 Other churches not in communion with the Holy See have not yet arranged the various parts of this book in one collection.
 Nearly all the Eastern Catholic Churches, however, now have ritual books formed on the Roman model.